slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINTS:

+> *'A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.' -- Robert Heinlein*

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

 > *'The opposite of play isn’t work, it’s depression.'*